Jonathan-glitch/Psychic-Game/README.md

 # Psychic-Game
-This is wherer i create a Psychic-game whith java
+This is where’ i create a Psychic-game whith java